lnicastro/DIF/README.md

 sudo make install
 ```

-**Note:** if you compiled MySQL in a build directory rather than in the root source directory, then you have to pass this to ``configure``, e.g. if you used the subdirectory `Build`:
+**Note:** if you compiled MySQL in a build directory rather than in its root source directory, then you have to pass this to ``configure``, e.g. if you used the subdirectory `Build`:
 ```
 ./configure --with-mysql-source=/path_to/mysql-5.7.24/Build
 ```